swiftcoder2020/milestone_project_1/README.md

-The purpose of the Structure plane is to provide the aforementioned new or returning users within the Scope an enhanced view aesthetically of a Curriculum Vitae which can be sectioned out accordingly to various separate webpages in order to break up the content and utilise some of the website development experience as opposed to incorporating them all into one page.
-Also gut instinct tells me that with reference to the Structure illustration chart, I have identified that this website will be simple and linear with a view for it to be in the middle of the ball-park per se as I develop the website deeply in due course to create a high standard website portfolio.
+The purpose of the Structure plane is to provide the aforementioned new or returning users within the Scope an enhanced view aesthetically of a Curriculum Vitae which can be sectioned out accordingly to various separate webpages in order to break up the content and utilise some of the website development experience as opposed to combining them all into one page.
+Also gut instinct tells me that with reference to the Structure illustration chart, I have identified that this website will be simple and linear with a view for it to be in the middle of the ball-park per se as I develop the website deeply in due course to create a great standard website portfolio.

 ### *Interaction Design (IXD)*